Best substitutes for sugar

 Stevia and erythritol are often used together as a sweetener blend, as they complement each other’s strengths and weaknesses.
 Stevia is much sweeter than sugar, but it can have a slightly bitter aftertaste, while erythritol has less sweetness than sugar.

 When used in combination stevia, and erythritol can create a sweetener that closely mimics the taste and texture of sugar, without the calories or blood sugar spike.
-The stevia provides the majority of the sweetness, while the erythritol helps to bulk up the product and provide a more natural texture and mouthfeel.
+The stevia provides most of the sweetness, while the erythritol helps bulk up the product and provides a more natural texture and mouthfeel.
 It is also a popular choice for people who are looking for a natural sweetener alternative to sugar, as both stevia and erythritol are from natural sources.

 When purchasing a stevia-erythritol blend, it is important to read the label carefully to ensure that there are no added fillers, preservatives, or other additives.